Liverpool hospitalité

 The Liverpool Hospitalité is a voluntary organisation associated with the annual Liverpool Archdiocesan Pilgrimage to Lourdes.
 The Hospitalité of Our Lady of Lourdes (Liverpool Branch) spend their pilgrimage caring for those who need support both while travelling and whilst in Lourdes.
 They also provide support for registered sick and disabled pilgrims who are able to stay in hotels.
-Like all Hospitalités of Lourdes it is connected to the shrine's own Hospitalité Notre Dame de Lourdes.
+Like all Hospitalités of Lourdes, it is connected to the shrine's own Hospitalité Notre Dame de Lourdes.

 The first official Liverpool Pilgrimage took place in 1923, during which Mr Jack Traynor, a man with severe war wounds, was spontaneously cured.
 He lived to return to Lourdes acting as a Brancardier many times and was one of the pre-war Presidents of the Brancardiers Association.

 Until November 1927, when the Liverpool Association of Handmaids was formed, the volunteers to help the nursing staff with the care and transportation of the sick pilgrims were obtained by simply appealing to actual pilgrims either just before departure or in Lourdes itself.
 With the ever increasing numbers of sick cases it was realised that a permanent organisation of voluntary helpers who would be prepared to work in raising funds and to go as often as possible with the Liverpool Pilgrimage was needed.

 The Association came into being at a meeting held in St John's Hall, Kirkdale in November 1927 and so regular work in assisting with the Pilgrimage on a year-round basis began.
 During 1928 the Confraternity of the Hospitalité of Lourdes was raised by the Pope to the rank of an Archconfraternity with the power to affiliate similar diocesan organisations and in July 1928 a petition was sent to Lourdes for affiliation of the Liverpool Association.
-This was granted and so all our registered members are entitled to gain the indulgences of the Archconfraternity.
+This was granted and so all the registered members are entitled to gain the indulgences of the Archconfraternity.